SHARE

 Start a Side Hustle

-For many, home inspection is an ideal after-work or weekend gig that can eventually transition into a full-time role.
+For many, home inspection is an ideal after-work real estate side hustle or weekend gig that can eventually transition into a full-time role.
 In the same way that many real estate agents start part time, many professionals will start doing home inspections on the side to supplement their income.

 This is particularly common in the building trades, because those with experience building homes already possess the knowledge needed to thoroughly assess a home’s condition.